COMBATING OCEAN PLASTICS

 We are looking for an interns/thesis students/professional placements to continue our work in this area, including:

-• investigate presence and impacts of microplastics at a local level, for example, concentrations in local fish stocks.
+- investigate presence and impacts of microplastics at a local level, for example, concentrations in local fish stocks. (though necropsy of fish purchased at local markets)